Microflash/remark-callout-directives/README.md

 - `aliases`: a list of aliases for the `callouts`
 - `callouts`: an object containing the callout definitions
+- `tagName`: global custom element type.
+If specified, it'll override the default `aside` element type.
+This can be overridden by callout specific configuration (`callouts.<calloutName>.tagName`).

 ### Default options